Samuel Atta Akyea: Personal life

 He is married with three children and is a Christian.
 He is a member of the International Central Gospel Church.

 Award

-Atta Akyea received the Nobles International Award from the West African Nobles Forum.
+At its 28th West African Nobles Conference and Awards in Accra, the non-governmental, non-religious, and nonprofit West African Nobles Forum (WANF) presented Hon.
+Samuel Atta Akyea, Minister of Works and Housing, with an award for preserving the virtues of honesty, integrity, and accountability.

 Controversy

 In March 2022, he was chased out by the people in the Abuakwa South Constituency.
 It was alleged he failed to honor his campaign promises to the people.

 Philanthropy

 In March 2020, he presented some sanitary products to his constituency in the fight against COVID-19 pandemic.